Lawrence Kutner (House)

-Lawrence Kutner (born Lawrence Choudhary), M.D. is a fictional character on the Fox medical drama House.
+Lawrence Kutner (born Lawrence Choudhary), M.D. is a fictional character on the medical drama House.
 He is played by Kal Penn.
 He becomes a member of House's new diagnostic team in "Games", the ninth episode of the fourth season.
-He dies from suicide in season 5, episode 20, "Simple Explanation"; he makes a further appearance as a hallucination in season eight.
+He commits suicide in season 5, episode 20, "Simple Explanation"; he makes a further appearance as a hallucination at the end of season five and season eight.

 Characterization

 Kutner is shown to be open-minded about any new experience which is the reason he wants to join House's new team.
 He is originally #6 during the games, but is fired in his first appearance for reporting Amber Volakis's recording of patient information.
 He continues to work even after being "fired" by House by flipping his #6 into a #9 and refusing to leave, and then coming up with a clever stress test for a patient's liver, using alcohol to intoxicate the patient, which impresses House enough to keep him on, much to Amber's dismay.

 Of all the new fellows, Kutner is the most enthusiastic and the one most likely to go along with House in taking risks, including illegal activities.
 When House is finally forced to pick his new team, Dr. Cuddy suggests he hire Kutner because Kutner "shares [House's] philosophy of medicine."
 He first gets approval from House after successfully reviving a patient with a defibrillator while in a hyperbaric chamber, despite also setting her clothing on fire due to the high-oxygen atmosphere.
 Similarly, in "Mirror Mirror", he resuscitates a patient using a defibrillator while the patient's skin is wet, inadvertently shocking himself into unconsciousness at the same time.
 Defibrillators and Kutner become a running joke for House, who, in "Ugly", appoints him the "professional defibrillist", a title of which Kutner seems rather proud.

 Kutner is a science fiction fan and seems to be easily distracted by pretty women, having asked out Amber Volakis at the end of the contest.
 However, at the end of "Wilson's Heart", while other characters are shown to be visibly upset over Amber's death, he spends the night after her death eating cornflakes while watching television.
 He tends to share a great deal of trivial personal details with others (Taub mentions in "Let Them Eat Cake" that he had informed the team of his subscription renewal to National Geographic).